-There are three ways to select a net or nets to highlight in the PCB editor: by using the hotkey after selecting a copper object, by using the context menu of any copper object, and by using the context menu of the Nets tab of the Appearance panel.
+Right click a net in the Nets tab of the Appearance panel and select Highlight

+• Double click a net in the Net Inspector

 When you press the Highlight Net hotkey, the nets of any selected copper items will be highlighted.
 If no copper items are selected, the net of the copper item under the editor cursor will be highlighted.

-Net highlighting can be cleared by using the Clear Net Highlight action (hotkey $\overline{}$) or by using the Highlight net tool on an empty region in the schematic.
+Net highlighting can be cleared by using the Clear Net Highlight action (hotkey $\overline{}$) or by using the Highlight net tool on an empty region in the board.
 By default, $\overline{}$ also clears net highlighting, but this can be disabled if desired in Preferences \rightarrow PCB Editor \rightarrow Editing Options.